shsamyam/shsamyam.github.io/_pages/about.md

 **Work in Progress**

-Labor Market Intermediation and Wage Compliance in the H-2A Program

 Labor Supply Shocks and Consolidation in U.S. Agriculture: Evidence from the 1964 Bracero Termination

 Temporary Legal Protection as a Buffer against Immigration Enforcement: Employment, Income, and Poverty under DACA (with [Ryan Ellis](https://www.ryandouglasellis.com/))